Remarks

 The programs funded in this bill reach into all of our communities - creating more economic opportunity and improving the quality of life for the American people.

-This bill continues key transportation infrastructure and safety programs, including highway, transit, and port funding - all very important to our economy.
+This bill continues key transportation infrastructure and safety programs, including highway, transit, and port funding.

-Chairwoman Delauro, thank you for presenting the fiscal year 2021 Labor, Health and Human Services, and Education bill today.
+I want to thank Chairwoman Delauro and Ranking Member Cole for their work on the Labor, Health and Human Services, and Education bill that the Committee is considering today.

-This bill recognizes the important, bipartisan work of the House Select Committee on Modernization by establishing a new account to begin implementing recommendations to make Congress more effective, efficient, and transparent on behalf of the American people.
+This bill recognizes the important, bipartisan work of the House Select Committee on Modernization and takes steps to make Congress more effective, efficient, and transparent on behalf of the American people.

 This bill funds priorities of the Architect of the Capitol in order to support the Capitol's aging infrastructure and promote the safety and health of employees and visitors.